 Bouncing back: 20 books on resilience and reinvention

 As organizations adapt to the ‘new normal’, page through these books to inspire you with ideas on how to bounce back stronger.
+Learn about the first five below, and download the full list to see all 20.

 1. Grit: The Power of Passion and Perseverance